electricant/ipol.gq/content/articles/netis_WF2419I_haking.md

 	<figcaption>Success!
 A pwned index.htm appears.</figcaption>
 </figure>

 Hurray!
-We can now do whatever we want with the root filesystem!
+We can now do whatever we want with the root file system!
 To avoid manually entering a series of commands to build the new image, I created a small script available on GitHub [\[12\]][12].